 There is also much good work out there to be done that truly benefits others, although sadly our culture does not tend to reward these roles as richly as many other professions.
 Does your job help provide people with basic needs?
 Do you help create something useful that makes lives or the environment safer or better in some way?
 Do you protect other beings or help maintain their safety?
 Does your work attempt to heal other beings or ease their suffering in some way?
 Are you spreading happiness through your chosen vocation?

 If you’ve had a nagging feeling that the work you do is unethical, I invite you to begin to think about how you might make a change.
 Is it possible to transform your job from within so that your particular duties are more beneficial?
 Can you encourage your employers or colleagues to reconsider the way they operate the company?
 Can you engage in some additional work (maybe volunteering) to undo the damage that is done?
 Will you need to pursue a different career altogether, and if so, what do you need to get the ball rolling?
 Are you willing to investigate other opportunities?
 Is there someone who can act as a guide or a mentor?
+Is it possible to embody integrity in a way that is non-negotiable?
 Although it may seem daunting to consider, the long-term rewards of living a life in alignment with one’s highest values can be priceless.

 The best way to find yourself is to lose yourself in the service of others. – Mahatma Gandhi